mesaguy/ansible-prometheus/README.md

     prometheus_group: prometheus
     prometheus_user: prometheus

-If installing a Prometheus application binary fails, fall back to installing the Prometheus software via source?
+If installing a Prometheus application binary fails, fall back to installing the Prometheus software via source.
 Installation from source generally requires installing compilers.
-It is also possible to enable 'fallback_to_build' on a case-by-case basis (ie: prometheus_software_fallback_to_build: true):
+It is also possible to enable 'fallback_to_build' on a case-by-case basis (ie: prometheus_blackbox_exporter_fallback_to_build: true):

     prometheus_fallback_to_build: false